adrienjoly/freelance-directory-client/README.md

 - his current availability;
 - and his current preferences.

+## Next steps

+- Actually store updates from custom URLs into the corresponding contact
+- Design an actual UI for the product
+- Design+copywriting: make an explanatory landing page with a Google Connect button

 ## Forking instructions

 - After forking, don't forget to set your own Google Client id in `contacts.js`